-The Company has no revenues, so its ability to ensure continuing operations is dependent on it completing the acquisition of its mineral property interests including the Mulloy Project, its ability to obtain necessary financing to complete exploration activities thereon, and ultimately, development of and future profitable production from the Property and any other mineral property interests it may acquire in the future.
+The Company has no revenues, so its ability to ensure continuing operations is dependent on it completing the acquisition of its mineral property interests, its ability to obtain necessary financing to complete exploration activities thereon, and ultimately, development of and future profitable production from its mineral property interests.

-At March 31, 2019, the Company had working capital of \$111,495 (March 31, 2018 - \$13,123).
-The Company had cash and cash equivalents of \$192,859 (March 31, 2018 - \$38,440).
-Working capital and cash and cash equivalents increased during the twelve months ended March 31, 2019 due to proceeds from a private placement, as described further below.
+At March 31, 2020, the Company had working capital of \$207,788 (March 31, 2019 - \$111,495).
+The Company had cash and cash equivalents of \$249,368 (March 31, 2019 - \$192,859).
+Working capital and cash and cash equivalents increased during the year ended March 31, 2020 due to proceeds from the initial public offering, as described further below.

-The Company believes that it has sufficient capital to meet its ongoing operating expenses, and to commence its Phase 1 exploration program at the Mulloy Project.
+The Company believes that it has sufficient capital to meet its ongoing operating expenses, and to continue its Phase 1 program at the Mulloy Project.
 Management may increase or decrease budgeted expenditures depending on exploration results and the general economic environment.
-See "Discussion of Operations - Liquidity and Capital Resources" below
+See "Financial Highlights - Liquidity and Capital Resources" below.